-Day 4: Leave for Delhi, reach by next day
+Day 4: Leave for Delhi, reach by the next day.

 Treks around Kalga

-Buddhaban: Buddhaban is a high altitude meadow that is situated at around 5 hours from Kalga and is part of the Saraumga La trek higher up in the Tosh Valley through the Tosh Glacier.
-So you can also go to Buddhaban if you have your camping gear and camp there for a night.
-Otherwise, Kalga to Buddhaban and coming back is also doable in a day’s time.
+Buddhaban is a high altitude meadow that is accessible after a 5 hour hike from Kalga and it is part of the Saraumga La trek, higher up in the Tosh Valley through the Tosh Glacier.
+So, you can also go to Buddhaban if you have adequate camping gear.
+Camp there for a night and further decide your course.
+Otherwise, Kalga to Buddhaban and coming back is also possible in a day’s time.

-Kalga to Kutla: Kutla is a tiny little mountain grassland situated above the Tosh Village, and it takes around 3 hours to reach Kutla from Kalga.
-Kutla is a hermetic paradise in the Parvati Valley and has been able to maintain it’s charm till now.
-It is the ideal moderate hike.
+Kutla is a tiny little mountain grassland situated above the Tosh Village, and it takes around 3 hours to reach Kutla from Kalga.
+This serene beauty is a hermetic paradise in the Parvati Valley and it maintained it’s charm ever since.
+It is the ideal moderate hike for leisure hikers.
 The place cannot be called a village as there are not enough houses up there, however, there are a few cozy wooden homestays in Kutla.
 The snow-covered mountain ranges are crystal clear visible from Kutla, and the green grass meadows surrounded by thick green forests are a sight to behold.

 Kheerganga trek is also accessible from Kalga.
 You can start for Kheerganga in the morning and reach by evening.
 It takes around 4-5 hours of hike to reach Kheerganga top.
 Stay the night and come down the next day.